 Canada always has been and always will be two cultures, separate English-speaking and French-speaking peoples.
 This periodically causes anxiety among Canadians as competing visions of togetherness are put to a test.

-For a traveler, the tension between the English and French in Canada creates a cultural energy, a dynamism that gives the country a special appeal and makes it different.
-The dispute has been simmering since the English General Wolfe defeated the French General Montcalm on the Plains of Abraham outside Quebec City in 1759.
+For a traveler, the tension between the English and French in Canada creates a cultural energy.
+Moreover, this dynamism gives the country a special appeal and makes it different.
+The dispute between the two language groups has been simmering.
+In short, the argument began when the English General Wolfe defeated the French General Montcalm.
+That battle occurred on the Plains of Abraham outside Quebec City in 1759.

-If you want to contemplate this Canadian culture, a suitable plan would be to sample the major cities, starting with predominantly English Toronto, then to French-English Montreal, and finally all-French Quebec City.
+If you want to contemplate this Canadian culture, a suitable plan would be to sample these major cities–Toronto, Montreal, and Quebec City.
+Start with predominantly English Toronto, then proceed to French-English Montreal, and finally end at all-French Quebec City.

-The transport mode of transport to use while you ponder Canada ‘s identity is the entity that has tied the country together–the railroad.
-VIA Rail service can take you in first-class comfort between Toronto and Montreal, then between Montreal and Quebec City.
-A Canadian airline, such as Air Canada or Westjet, can also whisk you in and out of these cities.
+The transport mode to use while you ponder Canada’s identity is the entity that tied the country together–the railroad.
+VIA Rail service can take you in first-class comfort between Toronto and Montreal, then from Montreal to Quebec City.
+A Canadian airline, such as Air Canada, can also whisk you in and out of these cities.

-While you experience the special attractions in each of these great cities, you may experience an underlying meditation about what it means to be a Canadian.
+While you absorb the special attractions in each of these great cities, you may experience an underlying meditation about what it means to be a Canadian.

 Toronto is the #1 visitor destination in Canada.
 Travelers come to see this temple of skyscraper commerce, view the theatre, and marvel at such wonders as one of the world’s tallest freestanding structures–the CN Tower.
 Be sure to travel to the top of this tower on the speedy elevators and get a view of the downtown buildings.
 Greater Toronto is the most populated area in Canada, with roughly 2.5 million residents.